scrabbletank/farhome-rules/rulesdoc.md

 ***Demonic Resistance.*** This creature has _Resistance 1_ against lightning, fire, and cold damage.
 Effects that Daze, Stun, or Paralyze require 2 criticals in their roll to affect this creature.

-***Magic Resistance.*** This creature adds 2 critical successes to defense and saving throws against magic.
+***Magic Resistance.*** This creature adds 2 critical successes to defense and attribute saves against magic.

 ***Magic Weapons.*** This creature's weapons are considered +1 magic weapons.